X

 jar of

-Pearl had a kind of white parchment face, but was
+Pearl had a kind of white parchment face, but

-ruddy, with thin auburn hair drawn so tightly back into a knot that it
+ruddy cheeks, and thin auburn hair drawn so tightly back into a knot that it

 made her squint.
-She spoke hard language ("Take a stick a stow
+She spoke hard language ("Take a stick a stow'

 wood atter her."
 "Snatch that bitch bawld headed.") and was quick